 We work out of the same building as Animal Control.
 Animal Control is responsible for Health Code enforcement (complaints, compliance with laws, etc), and investigating animal neglect, cruelty and animal bite cases.
 BARCS is responsible for all shelter operations and programs, including: housing and care for shelter animals; lost and found; pet licenses; adoptions; volunteer; foster; rescue; and low-cost vaccination and microchip clinics.
 Once Animal Control brings an animal to the shelter, BARCS assumes responsibility for the care of that animal.
 BARCS also houses and cares for animals held for hearings and investigations.

 Our first focus was changing the culture in order to make saving the lives of animals our priority.

 We implemented new procedures, policies and protocols.
 We hired new staff members, and made physical improvements to the facility.
 The shelter was in need of major repairs and upgrades.
 We replaced broken cages, fixed lighting, painted walls, and repaired the floors, just to name a few.
 We created a volunteer program.
 We knew we were going to need support from the community in order to really be able to make a strong initial impact.
-We implemented a new adoption program, formed partnerships with rescue groups, began a foster program, created the “Franky Fund” to treat sick and injured animals, and much more.
-We immediately began programs that would get animals out alive and decrease the number of animals coming in.
+We implemented a new adoption program, formed partnerships with rescue groups, began a foster program, created the “Franky Fund” to treat animals injured on arrival, created the "Medial Fund" to treat shelter animals, provide medications, vaccinations, and spay neuter, and much more.
+We immediately began programs that would help us to save lives and decrease the number of animals coming in.

 One goal was to perform all spay and neuter surgeries on site for our adoption animals, and another was to hire a veterinarian.
 We hired the shelter’s first vet in 2007, and built a new surgery room in 2008.